lightly-io/team-awareness-training/README.md

 ## The teachers job

 To teach this course, you need to ...
-- have the time to
+1. have the time to
-- - read through the documentation for all the sessions
+- read through the documentation for all the sessions
-- - send out all emails
+- send out all emails
-- - coordinate room booking and invite
+- coordinate room booking and invite
-- - coach the participants in their training
+- coach the participants in their training
-- - and manage the feedback and evaluations.
+- and manage the feedback and evaluations.
-- - **32 hours / course.**
+**32 hours / course.**

-- as well as the time and energy to
+2. Have the time and energy to :
-- - stay up to date on the latest research on stress
+- stay up to date on the latest research on stress,
+- performance,
-- - performance
+- well-being,
-- - well-being
+- organizational theory,
-- - and tools to optimize these areas.
+- and tools to optimize these areas.
-- - **4-12 hours / week.**
+**4-12 hours / week.**

-- and of course: a genuine interest in helping the participants increase their focus and lower their stress levels.
+3. And of course: a genuine interest in helping the participants increase their focus and lower their stress levels.

 ### Before and after the course